ositaka/design-code-tips-v2/src/pages/code/2021-11-23-woocommerce-change-default-add-to-cart-button-to-pre-order-now.md

 date: 2021-11-23 10:22
 featuredpost: false
 featuredImage: /assets/wordpress.png
-description: In this post you will learn how to change the default WooCommerce's "Add to Cart" button text to something else.
-In this example the new text will be "Pre-order now".
+description: In this post, you will learn how to change the default WooCommerce's "Add to Cart" button text to something else.
+In this example, the new text will be "Pre-order now".
 tags:
   - Web Development
   - WooCommerce
 ---

-In this post you will learn how to change the default WooCommerce's "Add to Cart" button text to something else.
-In this example, the new text will be "Pre-order now".

 ## You must add the following code on your `functions.php` file

 Make sure you replace the `$specific_ids` variable to use your desired product's ids.
-In this example we are using the following product's ids: `2413, 2414, 2415`
+In this example, we are using the following product's ids: `2413, 2414, 2415`

 ```php
 /*  Change default "Add to Cart" button text to "Pre-order Now"